hackforla/UI-UX/.github/ISSUE_TEMPLATE/template-for-making-guides.md

 ---
 name: Template for Making Guides
 about: Use this template if you want to make a guide for a UX/UI item
-title: 'Guide: [name]'
+title: 'Create a Guide/Template: [name of item]'
 labels: 'Guide: Research, documentation'
 assignees: ''